Mammograms

 Pink Days: Free Mammogram Program

 Pink Days is a free mammogram program for uninsured and underinsured women in the Des Moines area that includes follow-up diagnostic mammograms and breast ultrasounds, if needed.
-Women who require additional testing beyond this, or those diagnosed with cancer or a pre-cancerous condition, will be enrolled in the Iowa Care for Yourself program for further testing and treatment.
+Women who require additional testing beyond this, or those diagnosed with cancer or a pre-cancerous condition, are enrolled in the Iowa Care for Yourself program for further testing and treatment.

 To see if you qualify, complete the Pink Days Request Form and a representative will contact you.